-SICO’s corporate governance framework comprises Board and Committee Charters; the Directors’ Handbook; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; internal and external audits; effective communications and transparent disclosures; and measurement and accountability.
+SICO’s Corporate Governance framework comprises Board and Committee Charters; Code of Business Conduct; operational policies and procedures; internal controls and risk management systems; compliance procedures; delegated authority limits (DAL); internal and external audit; effective communications and transparent disclosure; and measurement and accountability.

 Code of Business Conduct

-SICO conducts itself in accordance with the highest standards of ethical behavior.
+SICO conducts itself in accordance with the highest standards of ethical behaviour.
 A Code of Conduct for SICO Staff has been developed to govern the personal and professional conduct of all employees.
-The Code of Conduct outlines areas of conflict of interests; confidentiality; fair and equitable treatment; ethics and acting responsibly, honestly, fairly, and ethically; and managing customer complaints.
-SICO’s Whistleblowing Policy and Procedures are included within the Code of Conduct for SICO Staff.
+The Code of Conduct outlines areas of conflict of interest; confidentiality; fair and equitable treatment; ethics and acting responsibly, honestly, fairly and ethically; and managing customer complaints.
+A Whistleblowing Policy and Procedures is included within the Code of Conduct for SICO Staff.

 Compliance and Anti-Money Laundering

-As a licensed conventional wholesale bank and listed company, SICO has comprehensive policies and procedures in place to ensure full compliance with the relevant rules and regulations of the Central Bank of Bahrain and the Bahrain Bourse.
-The Bank has an independent Compliance unit in keeping with Basel and central bank guidelines.
-The Compliance unit acts as the central coordinator for all matters relating to regulatory reporting and other requirements.
+As a licensed conventional wholesale bank and listed company, SICO has in place comprehensive policies and procedures to ensure full compliance with the relevant rules and regulations of the Central Bank of Bahrain and the Bahrain Bourse.
+The Bank has an independent Compliance Unit in keeping with Basel and CBB guidelines.
+The Compliance Unit acts as the coordinator for all matters relating to regulatory reporting and other requirements.

-Anti-money laundering measures are also an important area of the Compliance unit, which includes having a designated Money Laundering Reporting Officer (MLRO) and Deputy MLRO.
-The Bank has documented its anti-money laundering and combating of the financing of terrorism procedures in conformity with regulatory requirements in the Kingdom of Bahrain.
-SICO has implemented a risk-based automated transaction monitoring system that further enhances the Bank’s anti-money laundering measures in line with central bank regulations.
+Anti-money laundering measures are also an important area for the Compliance Unit, with a designated Money Laundering Reporting Officer (MLRO) and Deputy MLRO.
+The Bank has documented anti-money laundering and combating the of terrorism procedures in conformity to the regulatory requirements in the Kingdom of Bahrain.
+SICO has implemented a risk-based automated transaction monitoring system, which further enhances the Bank’s anti-money laundering measures in line with the regulations of the CBB.

 SICO conducts all communications with its stakeholders in a professional, honest, transparent, understandable, accurate, and timely manner.
 Main communication channels include an annual report, corporate website, and regular announcements in the appropriate local media.
 To ensure disclosure of relevant information to all shareholders on a timely basis, the Bank publishes its annual report and the previous ten years’ financial statements on the corporate website.